Are drugs or alcohol ruining your life?

 We understand that the cost of long-term inpatient treatment is an important consideration, so we strive to make our residential treatment options as affordable as possible.
 Beach House accepts all major insurance carriers, which are now required by law to provide full or partial reimbursement for substance abuse treatment, depending on the plan.
 We also work with clients to develop flexible financing options that will accommodate their budget.

-Get more details regarding pricing and insurance coverage for alcohol inpatient rehab.
+Get more details regarding pricing and insurance coverage for long-term rehab.
 For more information and advice regarding how to pay for inpatient rehab and why it’s a worthwhile investment, check out these articles:

 - How to Find Addiction Treatment if You Don’t Have Health Insurance